 But here’s the thing.
 If you want the farm to produce your income, it’s a business.
 So you must treat it as such, which leads me to rule #2.

-One of the reason that so many people, at least on the livestock side, start with chickens is because they view it as low risk.
-After all, a few hens doesn’t cost much, so it’s easy to start producing eggs for others.
-And chicken tractors aren’t expensive to build, so it’s not that big a deal to get into the pastured poultry meat business, though you do have to figure out the butchering and processing side.
+One of the reasons that so many people, at least on the livestock side, start with chickens is because they view it as low risk.
+After all, a few hens don’t cost much so it’s easy to start producing eggs for others.
+And chicken tractors aren’t expensive to build so it’s not that big a deal to get into the pastured poultry meat business, though you do have to figure out the butchering and processing side.